 - Athletes are asked to take all rubbish home with them

-- Results are available via Eventing Scores to prevent people gathering in the same place on-site and to encourage them to leave promptly
+- Results are available via Eventing Scores to prevent people gathering in the same place on-site

 - Those stabling on-site must adhere to the Government social distancing protocols at all times

 - Stables must be completely mucked out prior to departure